riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 ## Run on downsampled dataset

 The "vignette" dataset is provided with RiboViz.
 We'll now look at preparing another dataset to be analysed by RiboViz.
-This time we'll download another downsampled data and a configuration file, validate our configuration and run RiboViz.
+This time we'll download another downsampled dataset and a configuration file, validate our configuration and run RiboViz.

 TODO: